jarle/remix-adonisjs-docs/docs/hands-on/build-an-ai-chat-app.md

 1. Display the user message immediately in the chat dialog box
 1. Append the user message to our `history` variable on the server
 1. Get the assistant response from OpenAI and add it to the `history` variable
-1. Return from the action, which will make Remix call the loader and display the updated history.
+1. Return from the action, which will make React Router call the loader and display the updated history.
 Since we are already displaying the user message, the new assistant message is the only thing that changes on the page.
 1. The loops starts again once the user submits a new message